molstar/molstar-volseg/docs/hosting.md

-## Internal script for preprocessing database and hosting API and Landing page
+## Internal script for preprocessing database, hosting API and Landing page

 We use the [build_and_deploy.py](../preprocessor/src/tools/deploy_db/build_and_deploy.py) script to preprocess the database and host the API and Landing Page.
 Note that it will not host the Mol* viewer locally.
 Nevertheless, this script with some modifications might be useful when running the solution on your own data.

-To build database, and to host Landing Page and API, from `molstar-volseg` directory (default) run:
+To build database, host Landing Page and API, from `molstar-volseg` directory (default) run:

 ```
 python preprocessor/src/tools/deploy_db/build_and_deploy.py  --csv_with_entry_ids test-data/preprocessor/db_building_parameters_custom_entries.csv